wessenstam/docker101_bootcamp/day6/day6.rst

 Test the new image Alpine nginx/php ...................................

 John runs the **docker run -it --name anp --rm dev1johndoe/alpine_nginx_php:latest** command and sees that it instantly crashes.
 The system cannot find the php-fpm7 it seems.
 “Hmmm how can I test??
-I need a process that is running constantly otherwise the container will stop and not have anything I can attach to…”.
+I need a process that is running constantly otherwise the container will stop and not have anything I can attach to...”.
 John changes the wrapper.sh, as that is the file that is being called by the start of the cluster, as that is showing **CMD [“/wrapper.sh”]**.
 He changes it to **CMD ["/bin/sh"]** and saves the file.
 He then rebuilds the image and starts the container again using **docker run -it --name anp --rm dev1johndoe/alpine_nginx_php:latest**.

 After the start he gets a command prompt and runs **find /* -name php-fpm7** to search for the location of the php-fpm7 binary.
 He sees that the location is *not the same as the start_php-fpm7.sh script*.
 He changes the script to reflect the correct location and reruns the build command and also *reverts back to the original wrapper.sh* script and changes the files and references to php5 in the files.
 He changes the following files: